Our Story, Our Beliefs

 Storytelling reveals our truest selves.
 Since 1983, Writers in the Schools (WITS) has worked hand-in-hand with e ducators and professional writers to teach students the craft of writing.
 WITS is transforming the hearts and minds of young people all over Houston.

 Creativity prepares children for the future.
-Witness the way over 57,000 children and teachers in 424 Houston classrooms plant their own stories each year, and discover the WITS magic that’s cultivated every day when students, writers, WITS staff and community members join together.
+Witness the way over 65,000 students and teachers in over 400 Houston classrooms plant their own stories each year, and discover the WITS magic that’s cultivated every day when students, writers, WITS staff and community members join together.

 Download Fact Sheet »